 This course is only open to those aged 18+.

 If you are an experienced screenwriter you may consider applying for the Master of Arts Screen: Screenwriting.

 What you will need

-You will need access to a desktop or laptop computer with camera, sound and a good internet connection for the Zoom Video sessions.
+You will need access to a desktop or laptop computer with a camera, sound and a good internet connection for the Zoom Video sessions.
+Headphones are recommended.